Skip to content

 Dining Guide

 Dozens of food and beverage locations throughout the fairgrounds offer seating areas that are accessible by curb cuts and have hard, sturdy floor surfaces and tables that a guest can pull up to in a wheelchair or scooter or move a chair to make room for a wheelchair or scooter.
-Here is the list published in August 2023 by Access Press, a statewide news source for people with disabilities.
+Here is the list published in August 2024 by Access Press, a statewide news source for people with disabilities.
+More information about 2024 vendors coming soon.

 Universally Designed Changing Restroom with Hoist by Momentum Refresh